SchmidtDSE/afscgap/CONDUCT.md

  - Statements which are offensive or counter to our goals regarding inclusion.
  - Intimidation or threats of violence.
  - Sexually explicit or violent material including unwelcome sexual attention.
- - Other forms of harassment.
+ - Other forms of harassment including stalking and doxing.
+ - Use of these tools / software for malicious purpose.

 Please remember that this is a broad and public community.